-- Beginning in July, Council has delivered an \$11 million Flood Road Restoration Program.
-These works have rectified roads right across the Shire left damaged by the 2016 flood event. - Council established a household battery collection point at its Wycheproof office.
-Council is working together with Loddon Mallee Waste and Resource Recovery Group to reduce the number of batteries going to landfill. - Council erected E-Waste storage sheds in Birchip and Sea Lake.
-Council secured State Government funding for essential infrastructure requirements leading up to the e-waste ban to landfill introduced on 1 July 2019.
+Beginning in July, Council has delivered an \$11 million Flood Road Restoration Program.
+These works have rectified roads right across the Shire left damaged by the 2016 flood event.

+Council erected E-Waste storage sheds in Birchip and Sea Lake.
+Council secured State Government funding for essential infrastructure requirements leading up to the e-waste ban to landfill introduced on 1 July